LiBuchauer/libuchauer.github.io/lab.md

 Prior experience with any of the following is considered a plus: omics data analysis, mathematical modeling, machine learning, spatial or temporal data analysis, software development principles and biological wet-lab work.
 Candidates should be curious, willing to work in a multidisciplinary team, and have a strong sense of ownership for their projects.
 Fluency in English is required.

-#### Bachelor's theses, Master's theses, MD theses, lab rotation projects, internships

-If you are interested in doing any of the above in my lab, I will be happy to hear from you to discuss your interests and currently available project options.
-Please reach out to me at [lisa.buchauer@charite.de](mailto:lisa.buchauer@charite.de) .